Abdoulkader Kamil Mohamed

-Abdoulkader Kamil Mohamed (Qabdulkadir Kamil Macammad, عبد القادر كامل محمد; born 1 July 1952 in Souali, Djibouti) is a Djiboutian politician who has been Prime Minister of Djibouti since 2013.
+Abdoulkader Kamil Mohamed (Qabdulkadir Kamil Macammad, عبد القادر كامل محمد; born 1 July 1952) is a Djiboutian politician who has been Prime Minister of Djibouti since 2013.
 A longtime member of the ruling People's Rally for Progress, he previously served as Minister of Agriculture from 2005 to 2011 and as Minister of Defense from 2011 to 2013.
+He is Afar-Somali, hailing from the prominent Warsangeli clan.

 Personal life

 Mohamed was born in 1952 in Souali, situated in the northern Obock region of present-day Djibouti.

 He studied at the University of Limoges in France, where he earned a degree in technical sciences, with a specialization in water management and the environment.

 Career

 General

 In a professional capacity, Mohamed began his career with Djibouti's water authority, which later became the ONED.
 He worked there first as interim Director General from 1978 to 1979, and then as Director General from 1983 to 2005.